The Getty Book of the Dead

 Papyrus of Ankhesenaset

-Ancient Egyptian texts do not make use of spacing between words or conventional signs.
-For modern readers, the lack of punctuation makes hieroglyphic texts somewhat challenging to understand at first glance.
+Ancient Egyptian texts do not make use of punctuation or spacing between words.
+For modern readers, this can make manuscripts like these challenging to decipher.

 Fragmentary Papyrus with Spells and Vignettes from the Book of the Dead (304–30 B.C.) by UnknownThe J. Paul Getty Museum